Durham Truck Accident Lawyer

 Some of the most common causes of truck accidents include:

-Truck accidents tend to happen when someone is negligent or intentionally ignores important state or federal trucking regulations.
+Truck accidents often occur when someone is negligent or intentionally violates important state or federal trucking regulations.
 In North Carolina, anyone who contributes to your truck accident can be liable for your damages, so it’s important to know exactly why and how your big rig accident happened.

 How Long Do I Have to Pursue Compensation After a Truck Accident in North Carolina?